Dicliptera raui

 Dicliptera raui (a.k.a.
 Peristrophe speciosa) is a flowering plant in the family Acanthaceae.

 Description

 This species is a broad-leafed shrub with greyish stems and elliptic leaves that are approximately 8 cm.
 It has purple-pink flowers.

 Distribution

-It is a native of Northern India to Bangladesh and occurs in the foothills of the central & E. Himalayas up to altitudes of 1,600 metres.
+It is a native of Northern India to Bangladesh and occurs in the foothills of the central & eastern Himalayas up 1,600 metres elevation.